cloudevents/spec/schemaregistry/schemaregistry.md

 This specification defines a very simple API focused on storing, organizing, and accessing such documents.
-While there are very sophisticated metadata management solutions available as open source und under neutral governance already, the focus of this specification is not great sophistication but straightforward simplicity.
+While there are very sophisticated metadata management solutions available as open source and under neutral governance already, the focus of this specification is not great sophistication but straightforward simplicity.

 This schema registry deals with only three top-level elements:

 - Schema Group: A named collection of schemas.
-Each group holds a logically related set of schemas, typically belonging to a particular application or subject to shared access control rules.
+Each group holds a logically related set of schemas, typically managed by a single entity, belonging to a particular application and/or having a shared access control management scope.
 - Schema: A document describing the structure, names, and types of some structured data payload.
 - Version: A specific version of a schema document.
 Even though not prescribed in this specification, an implementation might choose to impose compatibility constraints on versions following the initial version of a schema.

-> NOTE: There are two fundamentally different options for how we can organize
-> multiple schema formats and this specification draft reflects both:
->
-> 1) In an "ideal" REST service, any data entity can be represented ("R" in
->    REST) in multiple different data formats, which a client can request in
->    prioritized order during content-type negotiation.
-If a service offers up
->    the same entity in JSON, Protobuf, and Avro formats, there would therefore
->    be three distinct schemas, each defining a representation of the data
->    entity for the respective format.
-From the same "REST" mindset perspective,
->    the ideal representation of this set of schemas, which differ with regards
->    to the format they describe, but ought to be semantically identical, is to
->    also differentiate them only by their content type and maintain them under
->    the exact same name as if they were one schema.
-> 2) Since the above strategy is truly RESTful, but quite esoteric if you've not
->    grown up as a RESTafarian, the alternative strategy for concurrently
->    handling multiple schema formats is much simpler: Constrain each schema
->    group to a single format.

 ## 2. Schema Registry Elements